bradleydworak/opencv-cuda-ubuntu2204/README.md

 # opencv-cuda-ubuntu2404
-## Compile OpenCV with the latest NVIDIA GPU CUDA driver support under Ubuntu 24.04 in a virtual environment
+## Compile OpenCV with the latest NVIDIA GPU CUDA driver support and numpy2 under Ubuntu 24.04 in a virtual environment

 **Note:** These instructions can be used for a minimal Ubuntu installation option using Python 3.12.